Islamabad Policy Research Institute

 Informing Policy & Driving Change for a Prosperous Tomorrow.

 The Islamabad Policy Research Institute (IPRI) is one of the oldest non-partisan think tanks on all facets of National Security, including international relations & lawfare, strategic studies, governance & public policy and economic security in Pakistan.
 Established in 1999, IPRI is affiliated with the National Security Division (NSD), Government of Pakistan.
-Dr. Moeed W. Yusuf, National Security Advisor (NSA) is Ex-Officio Patron of IPRI.
+Dr. Moeed W. Yusuf, Former National Security Advisor (Ex-NSA) remained Chief Patron of IPRI.
 It exemplifies two decades of rigorous and timely analysis of crucial strategic agendas and inter-governmental processes that influence national and regional policy community.

 Recognised for its objectivity and policy relevance, IPRI’s publications offer current, up-to-date and high-quality research in the form of authoritative journals, books, monographs and policy briefs.
 The Institute’s events vary from seminars on current international and national affairs to large-scale international conferences that attract renowned leaders, academics and policymakers from all over the world.

 IPRI has recently undergone a reorientation of research culture with the objective of aligning its research products to policy issues germane to government and policy community.
 Well-researched policy briefs are regularly produced to offer actionable policy recommendations to policymakers at national level.

 In order to foster goodwill and intellectual discourse between North-South and South-South in the realm of culture and ideas, IPRI also supports academic exchange programmes with regional and international researchers and think tanks.

 To spearhead a qualitative change in research and policy industry through data, innovation and technology.